An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

-where from left to right, each resource configuration achieves stronger violations of the classical bound.
-We leave it as an open problem whether the conjectured resource hierarchy in Eq.~\eqref{eq:multiaccess_resource_hierarchy} holds generally for multiaccess networks.
-Furthermore, we find in some cases that certain resource configurations do not give violations while others do.
-For instance, we deduce from Fig.~\ref{fig:ma_simulation_game_numerics} that entanglement-assisted classical senders $\Cbb^{\MA}_{\ETx}$ do not violate many of the considered simulation games, while quantum multiaccess networks with entanglement-assisted senders $\Qbb^{\MA}_{\ETx}$ do give violations.
-Such nonclassicality witnesses that can only be violated by certain resource configurations are valuable for quantum resource certification, and it is important to further investigate, classify, and characterize such examples.
+where the maximum violations of each resource configuration are nondecreasing from left to right.
+Note that all subset relations annotated with question marks in Eq.~\eqref{eq:multiaccess_resource_hierarchy} are conjectured and left as an open problem.
+The remaining relations hold trivially because quantum communication can simulate classical communication (see Eq.~\eqref{eq:trivial_classical_quantum_hierarchy}). {We leave it as an open problem whether the conjectured resource hierarchy in Eq.~\eqref{eq:multiaccess_resource_hierarchy} generally holds for multiaccess networks.}

+In some cases, we find that certain resource configurations do not yield violations while others do.
+For instance, we deduce from Fig.~\ref{fig:ma_simulation_game_numerics} that entanglement-assisted classical senders $\Cbb^{\MA}_{\ETx}$ do not violate many of the considered simulation games, while quantum multiaccess networks with entanglement-assisted senders $\Qbb^{\MA}_{\ETx}$ do yield violations.
+These nonclassicality witnesses that require certain resource configurations to violate are valuable for quantum resource certification.
+It is important to investigate, classify, and characterize such examples.